confluentinc/confluent-kafka-go/README.md

 =========================

 The Go client is currently under heavy initial development and is not ready for production use.
-APIs are not be considered stable.
+APIs are not to be considered stable.

 As an excercise for early birds the Go client currently provides a number of possibly competing interfaces to various functionality.